 • Understand your child’s abilities and limitations.
 “Parents don’t always have the most realistic expectations for their children’s behavior and developmental level,” says Randy Ahn, PhD, MLIS, implementation consultant with Triple P America.
 “It’s important that parents be aware of the physical, mental and emotional capabilities that their children possess.”
 Be aware of your own limitations too.
 The more realistic you are, the less stress and frustration you and your child will feel.

 • Model the behavior you would like to see in your children.
 Kids are more likely to imitate our behavior than follow our words—so if we stay positive in trying moments, they’re more likely to as well.
 How to even begin?
 “Don’t be reactive; get your own emotions under control first,” says Claire Lerner, LCSW, child development specialist and senior parenting advisor at Zero to Three.
 “Tune in to what your child needs from you in that moment to cope.
 Instead of joining his distress, be his rock and see your role as developing coping skills to manage moments when he’s frustrated, disappointed or angry.
 When parents see it through that lens, they feel much more effective,” she says.
 If necessary, you can tell your kids you need to take a moment for yourself to collect your thoughts.
+You can train yourself to stay more emotionally in control during tantrums by using tools like mediation apps.
+One of our favorites, Expectful, is pregnancy and motherhood-specific, and designed with the intention of reducing your stress levels and strengthening your relationship with your child.

 • Stick to a routine.
 A common positive parenting technique is called a “when-then routine,” which not only helps children stay on schedule and gives them structure, but also motivates them to get the less desirable tasks done first.
 So in the morning, McCready suggests, tell your child, “When you’re dressed and your backpack is by the door, then we’ll have special time until we leave for school.”
 At night, tell her, “When you’re done with your bath and in your pj’s, then we can read a bedtime story.”
 “These routines are super-effective for keeping a child on a good routine so she can get ‘yucky’ stuff done without a lot of pushback,” McCready says.